magland/benchcompress/README.md

 # benchcompress

-A benchmarking framework for evaluating compression algorithms on numeric array datasets, with a focus on scientific data.
+A benchmarking framework for evaluating compression algorithms on numeric timeseries datasets, with a focus on scientific data.

 Latest benchmark results: https://magland.github.io/benchcompress/

 ## Overview

-Benchcompress is a comprehensive benchmarking framework for evaluating compression algorithms on numeric array datasets.
+Benchcompress is a comprehensive benchmarking framework for evaluating compression algorithms on numeric timeseries datasets.
 The system follows an automated workflow:

 1. **Defining Components**
    - Algorithms are implemented in `benchcompress/src/benchcompress/algorithms/`